yjwong1999/IJCNN2025-DvB/README.md

 This code is our solution for the [8th WOSDETC Drone-vs-Bird Detection Challenge](https://wosdetc2025.wordpress.com/), hosted at IJCNN 2025.
 Specifically, this repository provides the code to create our proposed WRN-YOLO and the synthetic dataset used in our submission.
 Our approach ranked Top 3 globally in the challenge! 🏅🎉🥳

-The complete code will be released upon paper acceptance!

 ## Setup environment
 ```bash
 pip install ultralytics==8.3.71